joelouthan/theologic.us/content/posts/prayers/2020-07-01-am_prayers.md

 ## Give thanks to the Lord, for He is good and His steadfast love endures forever

 <pre>
+Isaiah 45:20-21
+“Assemble yourselves and come;
+draw near together,
+you survivors of the nations!
+They have no knowledge
+who carry about their wooden idols, and keep on praying to a god that cannot save.
+Declare and present your case;
+let them take counsel together!
+Who told this long ago?
+Who declared it of old?
+Was it not I, the LORD?
+And there is no other god besides me, a righteous God and a Savior;
+there is none besides me.
 </pre>
+There is none like you.

+I will give you praise
+For you alone are my righteousness

+I worship you
+Almighty God
+There is none like you.

 Heal Natasha.
 Bless her in this time.
 Let peace fall on the Gayles.
 Be with Aaron and Audrey.

 Heal Ron & Karen